 In the tangled morass of uncertainty that is the query process, it becomes easy to lose sight of the basics.
-People e-mail me every day me for feedback and suggestions on their query (which I’m unfortunately unable to provide), and want to know why their project isn’t working and why they’re not finding success with the query process.
+People e-mail me every day me for feedback and suggestions on their query (I can help you too!), and want to know why their project isn’t working and why they’re not finding success with the query process.

 Every project is different, every situation is different, and it’s really difficult to pinpoint the exact reason why something isn’t working.
-But when you boil it down, there are really only two possibilities.
+I can help, but I can’t always get everyone all the way there.

 Which is it?

 Well, if you’re receiving some requests for partials or full manuscripts, chances are your query is fine and you just need to keep at it.
 You may be on the right track and just need to find the right match.